tropicbliss/Minecraft-Username-Availability-Checker/README.md

 This tiny utility is able to check Minecraft usernames in bulk to determine whether they were made available recently.

  ## Installation
- 1. Install the latest version of Python 3 available.
+ 1. Install the latest version of Python 3.
  2. Download the file [here](https://github.com/etoh53/Minecraft-Name-Checker-Utility/archive/main.zip) and extract the files.
  3. Navigate into the correct folder (MCsniperPY has a good tutorial [here](https://github.com/MCsniperPY/MCsniperPY#installing-dependencies) and enter this into your command line:
 ```